ideacrush/graphcl/README.md

-# graphcl
+# Graph Clustering using Similarity measures

- A graph based representation of documents and clustering of Graphs
+ A graph based approach for document clustering on IMDB data.